 Go ahead: imagine you’re daringly crossing a canyon on one of those crazy rope bridges!
 Put arms out to your side, then walk with one foot in front of the other in as narrow a line as possible.
-Stay up on your toes if you can, but no worries if you can’t (yet!).

 6- Knee up to lateral raise.

-I feel a little like a starfish in this one.
+I feel a little like a sea-star in this one.
 Start with one bent knee raised high in front of you, then extend that leg out to the side like a slow-motion kick, and return to starting position.

 Practice stability exercises often!

 These exercises are great as part of a warm up before your run or workout, but you can just as easily do them while standing in the kitchen waiting on your tea to steep (or coffee to brew).
 Try to do these at least three days a week.
-I recommend 10 reps on each side for each exercise, but if you need to start with fewer reps or just do one or two of these exercises at a time, that’s fine.
-Some is better than none!
+Try for 10 reps on each side for each exercise, but if you need to start with fewer reps or just do one or two of these exercises at a time, that’s fine.
+Some is always better than none!